 After seeing how many cultural and ethnic clubs Aliso Niguel has, Lauren wanted to create a safe environment for the Latino and Spanish community at our school.

-This club allows students to learn new things and to connect over shared interests or cultures.
+This club allows students to learn new things and to connect over shared interests and culture.
 The Latino Club has become an important environment for students with or without Latino descent to celebrate the culture and empathize with inclusivity for the students at Aliso Niguel.
 Students can appreciate their own culture and customs, as well as educate others.
 They also may discuss the struggles they face in their daily lives such as language barriers, inequality or high expectations.
-Latin American culture is very big on creating community and becoming a family.
+Latin Culture places a large emphasis on creating community and becoming a family.

 Rosemarie says, “The core values are to celebrate festivities and not just the main culture we see around and to focus on more Latino cultures that do not get as much exposure.”